 Here's a more detailed breakdown of what the health mindset looks like, in contrast to the dieting mindset:

-- You exercise with friends as an enjoyable way to socialize, instead of with the view of needing 'motivation' or 'moral support'.
+You exercise with friends as an enjoyable way to socialise, instead of with the view of needing 'motivation' or 'moral support'.

 Life & Self